biopython/biopython/DEPRECATED.rst

 Python 3.9
 ----------
 First supported in release 1.79, although it was mostly working in 1.78.
+Support deprecated as of Release 1.84.

 Python 3.8
 ----------
 First supported in release 1.75.
-Support deprecated as of Release 1.83.
+Support deprecated as of Release 1.83, and no longer supported as of Release 1.84.

 Python 3.7
 ----------